QaseemLodhi/ng2-todoApp-mongoDB/README.md

 # ng2-todoApp-mongoDB
-Simple ng2 todoApp with mongoDB
+Simple ng2 todoApp with mongoDB using Universal CLI